ModAmonnat/RetailSales/README.md

 # Retail-Sales-Portfolio
-Retail Sales Data Portfolio
 ## Project Background
-SpenMart is a retail stall repairing and selling small electronics with both physical stores and online store.
+SpenMart is a retail enterprise specializing in the sale and repair of small electronics.
+The company operates through both physical storefronts and an online store.
+Historically, SpenMart’s data has been underutilized; reports were inconsistent, ERP inventory levels frequently mismatched physical stock, and customer insights were siloed across fragmented spreadsheets, PDFs, and disconnected databases.

-The company’s data wasn’t being used to its full potential.
-Reports were inconsistent, inventory levels didn’t always match what was on the shelves, and customer insights were recorded somewhere on spreadsheets, PDFs, and disconnected databases.
-Therefore, the company would like to have a team of data analyst and business analyst to help guide the company toward better operational efficiency and improved sales performance.
-The dataset provided for critical analysis by Spenmart included:
-- Sales transactions capturing recent orders
-- A stock list with products and inventory levels (as per the company’s ERP system)
+To address these challenges, SpenMart has engaged a team of Data and Business Analysts to improve operational efficiency and sales performance.
+The analysis is based on the following datasets:
+- Inventory Accuracy Analysis: Evaluation of inventory physical count data against the inventory count in the ERP system.
+- Revenue Contribution by Products: An analysis of which SpenMart products drive the most revenue.
-- Customer data detailing information about SpenMart’s customers
+- Customer Valuation: An analysis of customers who contribute the top sales.
-- A physical stock count conducted recently on paper (now digitized into PDF format)

-Insights and recommendations are provided on the following key areas:

--
--
--
--
+- Regional Analysis: An evaluation of sales and orders by region.
+- Opportunity Analysis: An analysis of product growth opportunities by correlating customer ratings with sales performance data by product.

+Inventory Accuracy Analysis: Evaluation of inventory physical count data against the inventory count in the ERP system.

+Revenue Contribution by Products: An analysis of which SpenMart products drive the most revenue.

+Customer Valuation: An analysis of customers who contribute the top sales.

+Regional Analysis: An evaluation of sales and orders by region.

 An interactive PowerBI dashboard can be downloaded here.
 The SQL queries utilized to insspect and perform quality check can be found here.